VibeHarboe/Data-Manipulation-in-SQL/docs/reporting-strategies.md

 Well-structured SQL reports bridge the gap between raw data and business insight.
 Use CTEs, aggregations, filters, and formatting techniques to make your queries readable, reusable, and presentation-ready.

-# Reporting Strategies in SQL

-Designing reports in SQL isn’t just about returning data — it’s about telling a story with metrics.
-This guide outlines proven strategies for structuring analytical SQL queries to power business dashboards, stakeholder reports, and data-driven decisions.

 ---

 ## 🧩 Modular Thinking: Build in Layers